mengzaiqiao/mengzaiqiao.github.io/content/authors/varsha/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am currently a **Lecturer (Assistant Professor)** of the [University of Glasgow](www.gla.ac.uk), based within the world-leading [Information Retrieval group](https://www.gla.ac.uk/schools/computing/research/researchsections/ida-section/informationretrieval/) and [IDA section](https://www.gla.ac.uk/schools/computing/research/researchsections/ida-section/) of [School of Computing Science](https://www.gla.ac.uk/schools/computing).
-I am also an **affiliated lecturer** at the [Language Technology Lab (LTL)](https://ltl.mmll.cam.ac.uk/) of University of Cambridge.
-Prior to that, I was a Postdoctoral Researcher (Research Associate) at the [Language Technology Lab (LTL)](https://ltl.mmll.cam.ac.uk/) of the University of Cambridge; and a Postdoctoral Researcher (Research Assistant) at the [Information Retrieval group](https://www.gla.ac.uk/schools/computing/research/researchsections/ida-section/informationretrieval/) of the University of Glasgow.
-I also have been a visiting PhD student at the [MINE lab](https://cemse.kaust.edu.sa/mine) of [KAUST](https://www.kaust.edu.sa/en).

-I am current leading a small research team consisting of PhDs, masters and undergrad students working on Biomedical Knowledge Extraction, Representation & Reasoning Learning.
-Students who are interested in working with me, or want to do your PhD with me, please read this [post](/post/working-with-me/) for some information.

 <!-- I obtained my Ph.D in computer science from Sun Yat-sen University (SYSU) in December 2018. -->